LonghaoQian/AnimationModels/examples/background/overall_procedure.md

 # The Overall Procedure
-The overall procedure is summerized in the following figure:
+The overall procedure is summarized in the following figure:

 <img src="../../figures/mdss-overall procedure.drawio.png"
         alt="Picture"